SSARHERPS/SSAR-species-database/README.md

       2. `filter_params`: The used filter parameters
       3. `filter_literal`: The provided filter in the query

+**Please note** that all entries are returned in lower case, except for `result->taxon->notes`.
+As the data has strict formatting requirements, this is left up to the application to correctly apply CSS styles to generate the desired case.

 ### Search behaviour

 The search algorithm behaves as follows: